 According to the previous survey of the S&P/Case-Shiller, prices of homes have risen to 10% in March.
 This is very critical since every 1% point increase in the mortgage rate would reduce the average home buyer’s maximum purchase by an absolutely 11%, said Green.
 Rising rates could not come at a worse time for the housing recovery.

 Potential home buyers would be stricken due to these rising rates, just as they are starting to leak into the market.
 During April, they made up a low percentage (29% to be exact) and according to the National Association of Realtors, this was the lowest level in two years.
 Historically, they usually make up about 40% percent of the market.

 The 30-year fixed mortgage hit a record low rate of 3.47 percent in December of last year.
 Even though it is still well below historical norms, this small rise is already taking its toll.

 David Fogg, a real estate agent in Burbank, California had concluded – “In my world, it’s clearly slowing the market and pricing.
 Right now I have properties that are well-priced yet sitting on the market unsold.
 Should rates continue to rise, values will likely soften.”

-Veronica Barfield is active in reading manuscripts that deals with real estate financing.
-People might think that she is a broad minded woman with interest on highly sophisticated scripts of laws, but she is indeed a nature enthusiast, a passionate woman who would rather go for a nature hopping than grandeur social gatherings.
+Veronica Barfield is active in reading manuscripts that deal with real estate financing.
+People might think that she is a broad-minded woman with interest on highly sophisticated scripts of laws, but she is indeed a nature enthusiast, a passionate woman who would instead go for a nature hopping than grandeur social gatherings.